jcarpenter/joshcarpenter.ca/src/climate/Rising seas.md

 That seems reasonable to me.
 It is greater than the (outdated and conservative) IPCC AR5 worst-case figures, but also below Richard Alley’s worst case 4.5-6.0 estimate.
 On his scenario probability graph, my estimate sits about 75% along the x-axis.

-## No matter what we do, some sea level rise is “baked in”
+## No matter what we do, some sea level rise is baked in

 The heat already in the ocean will continue to drive sea level rise, even if we could magically stop all emissions today.
 But we still need to rapidly reduce emissions, because the hotter the world is, the more sea level rise we will see, and the faster it will happen.